 Once the roof is supported, the old column can be removed.
-The new column should be fit, and cut as needed, and the plinth, if you are using one, should be put in place.
+The new column should be cut to fit as needed, and the plinth should be put in place.
 Any cut areas on the post or column should be sealed, as should the plinth.
 The post or column is then installed, and the support removed.
 The column can now be painted to match the rest of the porch.

-The total costs of your replacement will depend on several different factors, including whether you hire a professional, what material your replacement posts are made of, how large, decorative, or ornamental your posts are, and whether or not they are load- bearing.
-In addition, the total number of posts that you are replacing can also factor into the total cost of the replacement.
+The total costs of your replacement will depend on several different factors.
+Part of those factors is whether you hire a professional.
+The material your replacement posts are made of, how large, and decorative, also play a part.
+The total number of posts being replace will also affect costs.
+Additionally to the cost of the replacement posts is key.

-When hiring a professional to replace an ornamental porch column, you can expect to pay between $400 – $600 per post, but your total costs can vary tremendously depending on the material and other factors.
+You can expect to pay between $400 – $600 per post when hiring a professional to replace an ornamental porch column.
+But your total costs can vary tremendously depending on the material and other factors.

 5. Time Needed for the Project

 Once you’ve selected and ordered your materials, and have everything ready to go, the entire project doesn’t take that long.
-It should only take a few hours per column that needs to be replaced, and a team of professionals can shorten that time frame even more.
-(This assumes that the rest of the structure is in good condition, and that there are no surprises once the work begins.)
+A team of professionals can shorten that time frame needed to replace porch posts.
+(If the rest of the structure is in good condition there should be no surprises once the work begins.)

 6. Where to Buy Replacements

 While it’s possible to find pressure-treated wood nearly anywhere, this is far from the best choice for most porch columns.
-To find high-quality, laminated and preservative-treated porch columns that have been primed for painting, visit Belco Forest Products to take a look at their XT Post product.
+Use high-quality, laminated, preservative-treated, and primed porch columns for best results.
+Visit Belco Forest Products to take a look at their XT Post product.

 Replace Your Columns the Right Way

-If you’ve been wondering how to replace your front porch posts, remember that this is a complicated job that will take careful planning.
-Whenever possible, hire a professional to do the job, and make sure that you use the right materials so that your replacement is built to last.
+Replacing your front porch posts is a complicated job that will take careful planning.
+Whenever possible, hire a professional to do the job.
+Make sure that you use the right materials so that your replacement is built to last.